ROBOTAAR

 Vision

-ROBOTAAR specialises in two main fields of AI; Robotics and Intelligent Human Interaction via Arabic natural language and digital twins interfaces, hence the name 'ROBOT And ARabic' and Arabic Natural Language Processing.
-It employs and utilises the five trends in AI: Symbolic representation (via ontology & knowledge graphs), Statistical & Machine Learning, Neural Networks & Deep Learning, Large Language Models, and hybrid neurosymbolic integration (White Paper).
+ROBOTAAR specialises in two main fields of AI; Robotics and Intelligent Human Interaction via Arabic NLP and Digital Twins interfaces, hence the name 'ROBOT And ARabic'.
+It employs and utilises the five trends in AI: Symbolic Representation (Ontology & Knowledge Graphs), Statistical & Machine Learning, Neural Networks & Deep Learning, Large Language Models, and Neuro-Symbolic AI (1 and 2).
 We provide solutions based on consultancy, evaluation, and training.

-In the field of robotics and human interaction, interfaces and digital twins we aim to provide cutting-edge autonomous systems, sensing, control, planning, mission navigation, and multi-robots scenarios & communications.
-Ontologies have been developed for two well-known robots; Husky Husky-ontology and for Jackal Jackal-ontology.
-Also an ontology for Spot Spot-ontology and DJI-Matrice.
-A SPARQL-interface for the ontologies.
-Husky ontology is integrated with ROS (Robot Operating System) and is demonstrated in Husky robot.
-Presentations and research papers related to this work.
+In the field of Robotics and HCI we aim to provide cutting-edge autonomous systems, sensing, control, planning, mission navigation, and multi-robots scenarios & communications.
+Ontologies have been developed for well-known robots: Husky Husky-ontology, Jackal Jackal-ontology, Spot Spot-ontology and DJI-Matrice.
+Here is the SPARQL-interface for the ontologies.
+Husky ontology was integrated with ROS and it is demonstrated in Clearpath Robotics and other research papers.

 We are also keen to provide a robust platform for developing the skills of future engineers and scientists as well as raising student awareness and understanding of applied research and development in robotics and Intelligent Human Interaction.